sirkotal/bounce/README.md

 ### Game State Visualization

+We utilize the `display_game/1` predicate to display the current state of the game by printing the board's contents.

+(to be continued...)

 ### Move Validation and Execution

 The move execution is handled by the `move/3` predicate, which is responsible for either performing a valid move or removing a checker from the board in case there are no valid moves available.
 In any case, a new game state is obtained.